igatha/flare-gun/PRIVACY.md

 ## Permissions Used

 - **Bluetooth:** Enables local SOS beacon transmission and detection.
-- **Location:** Required for background sensor operations to facilitate automated emergency detection.
+- **Location:** Required for background sensor operations to facilitate automated emergency detection on iOS.
+Required for bluetooth scanning on Android 11 and lower.
 - **Motion/Sensors:** Access to device motion and sensors for local disaster detection.
+- **Foreground Services:** Required to enable sensor monitoring for automated disaster detection and signaling SOS in the background on Android.

 ## Open Source Commitment